 Create A Plan To Protect Your Employees, Building, And Documents

 Your business is composed of multiple parts that need protection from natural disasters such as hurricanes.
 Your employees are exposed to danger, the building can suffer from hurricane damage and important documents may get destroyed.
-Before such an event hits Smith Springs, TN, you will need to create a plan that protects these essential parts as much as possible.
+Before such an event hits Nashville, TN, you will need to create a plan that protects these essential parts as much as possible.

 The safety and wellbeing of your crew is the most important task at hand.
 As you think about the emergency plan, assemble the following items: